 What to do if You Receive an Eviction Notice

-If you receive a notice of eviction for nonpayment, call 211 immediately to get information and resources about rapid-payment rent assistance
+If you receive a notice of eviction for nonpayment, call 211 immediately to get information about available resources for rapid-payment rent assistance.

 If you are seeking legal support contact Oregon Law Center’s Eviction Defense Project at 888-585-9638 or firstname.lastname@example.org.
 Legal support is available for tenants living in the City of Portland as soon as you receive any type of Notice of Termination through the City of Portland’s Eviction Legal Defense Program.